What You Need to Know About St. Benedict and His Medal

 Nearly all of these monasteries hosted monastery schools for youngsters.
 Many of these schools ultimately become universities―the world’s first universities.
 That's right: the Catholic Church started the word’s first universities.

-St. Benedict of Nursia, Italy (A.D.
-480-543), the twin brother of St. Scholastica, is the Father of Western Monasticism.
+St. Benedict of Nursia, Italy (480-543), the twin brother of St. Scholastica, is the Father of Western Monasticism.
 His Rule came to be the basis of organization for many religious orders, including the Franciscans and Dominicans.

 For this and many others reasons, I’ve wanted to procure a St. Benedict Medal for myself, and for all of those who begged me to get them one, from St. Benedict's birthplace.
 Now, anyone could get one via the internet but that was much too pedestrian for me.
 For me, it was a bit of a pilgrimage and a bit of a treasure hunt.